 George Benjamin Luks.
-Armistice Night (1918).
+Armistice Night, 1918.
+Oil on canvas.
 Whitney Museum of American Art.
 Photo: Wikimedia Commons

 Edward Hopper.
-New York Interior (1921).
+New York Interior, 1921.
+Oil on canvas.
 Whitney Museum of American Art.
 Photo: Wikimedia Commons

 Being an artist herself, Gertrude was more than a rich collector of art—she bought the works of new artists, and she opened the doors of other galleries for many debutants.
 By 1929, she had a serious collection of about 600 works and a mission to make them known to the American public.
 But when she offered her collection to the Met, even proposing to endow a special wing to house it, the museum’s director Edward Robinson immediately refused the offer, since the American art did not rate high enough in his eyes.
 Out of that refusal was born the Whitney Museum of American Art.

 George Bellows.
-Dempsey and Firpo (1924).
+Dempsey and Firpo, 1924.
+Oil on canvas.
 Whitney Museum of American Art.
 Photo: Wikimedia Commons

 The Whitney Museum’s beginnings were modest.
 Although several thousand guests showed up for the opening, the initial collection reflected Gertrude’s personal preference of realist paintings and included few of the future greats of other styles in American art.
 With the museum’s creation, a first step was taken, however—for the first time, there was concrete recognition that American artists deserved their own dedicated institution, even while all other New York museums were still filled with mostly European art.

 Edward Hopper.
-Early Sunday Morning (1930).
+Early Sunday Morning, 1930.
+Oil on canvas.
 Whitney Museum of American Art.
 Photo: Wikimedia Commons